Lahm stuns Germany by quitting national side

 Lahm's decision came as a shock to German soccer federation (DFB) president Wolfgang Niersbach.

 "Philipp called me this morning and personally told me the news," Niersbach said.
-"Very quickly into the conversation I realised that it was futile to try to change his mind.
+"Very quickly into the conversation I realized that it was futile to try to change his mind.

 "He was not only an outstanding player in his 10 years with the national team but always a perfect role model.
 I thanked him for all that he has done for the DFB."